Circa 1832-1835: Based on his obituary (below) Lewis Horner was born circa 1832. Based on his tombstone, Lewis Horner was born circa 1835.

 Christine Finecy's online genealogy "Horner's of Somerset Co., PA" indicates that the Lewis H. Horner who married Anna Nancy Blough, died in 1897, and is buried in the Stoystown IOOF cemetery was a son of the Jacob G. Horner who died in 1877 and is buried in the Mount Tabor Cemetery.
 Christine Finecy gives the maiden name of Lewis's mother (Jacob's first wife) as Mary Christ.

 1859: The death certificate of Benjamin Franklin Horner indicates he was born in 1859, and identifies him as one of the children of Lewis Horner and Nancy Blough.

 1861: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Lewis Horner is somehow identified as a gunsmith at Jenner's Crossroads (Somerset County) in 1861.
-The basis for Kauffman's entry was probably Lewis Horner's advertisement for gunsmithing services in the 1861 "Boyd's Pa.
+I suspect that the basis for Kauffman's entry may be a listing or advertisement for gunsmithing services in the 1861 "Boyd's Pa.
 State Business Directory".

 1861: The death certificate of Sarah Heffley indicates she was born in 1861, and identifies her as one of the children of Lewis Horner and Nancy Blough.

 1864-1865: The following item from Volume III of Bates' "History of the Pennsylvania Volunteers, 1861-5" indicates that Lewis Horner was a member of Company I of the 93rd Regiment P.V.I from September 20, 1864 to June 20, 1865.
 This is the regiment and company inscribed on his tombstone.